simplybenuk/simplyben/status.md

+Apr 25: I did an experiment this month.
+I built an app and a game using [Lovable](https://lovable.dev/) on my mobile phone.
+I was amazed at the results.
+If this is achievable now, what next?
+Try them for yourself.
+[SourList](https://sourlist.com/) my SaaS to do list app and [Dodge Balls](https://dodgeballs.simplyben.co.uk/) my free to play game with leaderboard.

 Feb 25: Back in January 2023 I left FutureNHS and now I'm back (kind of).
 I'm excited to announce that I have just started the position of Head of Product at [Kahootz](https://kahootz.com)

 Jan 25: Happy new Year everyone!
 Looking forward to some changes in 2025, watch this space!